badgujarchetan/backend-project/README.md

 ## 🌟 Overview

-The **CH Project Management System** provides a robust backend foundation for managing users, authentication flows, and secure access control.
+The **Project Management System** provides a robust backend foundation for managing users, authentication flows, and secure access control.
 The architecture focuses on **scalability, maintainability, and security**, making it suitable for real production environments.

 ---